truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 ## The Problem

-This issue is one which might temporarily Bitcoin completely, requiring a hard fork to get it unstuck.
-It becomes more dangerous over the next 20-30 years (likely most dangerous in 2020 or 2024), but then quickly declines.
+This issue is one which *might disable Bitcoin completely*, requiring a (simple) hard fork to get it "unstuck".
+This issue becomes more dangerous over the next 20-30 years (likely most dangerous in 2020-2028), but then quickly declines.

-I'll break it into halves:
+I'll break it into two subproblems:

 ### SubProblem 1: The blockreward halving instantly cuts miner revenues by a huge fraction.